1990 in tennis: Australian Open

-The 1990 Australian Open, the first major of the year, was a tennis tournament that took place at Flinders Park in Melbourne, Australia.
+The 1990 Australian Open, the first major of the year, was a tennis tournament that took place at Flinders Park in Melbourne.
 It was held from 15 to 28 January.

 French Open

 The 1990 French Open took place at the Stade Roland Garros in Paris, France from 28 May until 10 June.

 Wimbledon

 The 1990 Wimbledon Championships, the only major played on grass courts, took place at the All England Lawn Tennis and Croquet Club in Wimbledon, London, England.
 It was held from 25 June to 8 July.

 US Open

 The 1990 US Open, the last tennis major of the year, was played at the USTA National Tennis Center in New York City, United States, being held from 27 August to 9 September.